aviaviavi/scarf/README.md

 - Sharing package usage data with the package maintainers
 - Providing tooling for maintainers' commercial efforts around their open-source work, baked into the distribution layer

 We are in the process of a full rewrite of this package manager, equipped with many lessons from this prototype and some exciting new core technology.
-Follow us for updates and checkout [Scarf's other tools for package distribution.](https://about.scarf.sh)
+Follow us for updates and check out [Scarf's other tools for package distribution.](https://about.scarf.sh)

 ### Documentation